13 Best Things to Do in Palermo, Sicily

 P.S.
 When you book using my links, you help support Rachel IRL at no extra cost to you.
 It’s a win-win!

-3. Stroll Via Vittorio Emanuele
+3. Wander Via Vittorio Emanuele for Hidden Gems and Views

 Along this street you’ll access many of the best things to do in Palermo, but you’ll also find all kinds of little shops and vendors for you to explore and peruse.
 I found some adorable prints for my kitchen, as well as some handmade jewelry while walking along the street.
 This street is also home to the No Mafia memorial and the Palermo Cathedral (more on those later).